 1. Each student has an essential role in the group.

 3. Jigsaws are a four-skills approach, integrating listening, speaking, reading and writing into each lesson.
 Each student is required to speak.
 Stories improve listening skills.
 Group questions practice writing skills.

-4. Both individual and group accountability are built into the process.
+5. Both individual and group accountability are built in.

-If you use jigsaws on a regular basis, your classroom dynamic overall will change for the better!
-As students do more and more group work where everyone is involved, barriers between language groups and between strangers are broken down.
-Class spirit improves as more and more students feel like friends.
+If you use jigsaw tasks on a regular basis, your classroom dynamic will change!
+As students do more group work where everyone is involved, barriers between language groups and strangers are broken down.
+Class spirit improves as more students feel like friends.
 Try it and see for yourself the difference it makes in your class.

 Check out some of the testimonials from other teachers to see what other professionals think about using these books: Click here.